 - Use Remote Desktop to access the sandbox.
-The RDP file can be downloaded from the Environment Details page after you have whitelisted your IP address.
+The RDP file can be downloaded from the Environment Details page after you have included your IP address in a safe list.

 - Open SQL Server Management Studio, and connect to the server specified on the Environment Details page.

 - Find the section titled Database Accounts.
 Locate the entry for the user with the name axdwadmin.

 - The server name is the first portion of the SQL Server\Database Name field.
 This should be used in the format of SQLServerName.database.windows.net where SQLServerName is the value from LCS.

 - The authentication type should be changed from Windows Authentication to SQL Server Authentication.

 - The login will be axdwadmin and the password will be the value from LCS.